Skip to main content

 1 mentions Positive Neutral Negative

-The game has low replayability, with users rating its replay value as 2/10 and indicating it is not designed to be played multiple times.
+The game has very low replayability, with most users indicating it is not designed to be played multiple times.

 • “Replay value: 2/10, not meant for replaying.”